Calibration / method of moments - Gali (2015)

 ⋮ ⋱ ⋮

-We can do the same for standard deviation or variance, and all parameters:
+The same can be done for standard deviation or variance, and all parameters:

 ↓ Variables ∈ 23-element Vector{Symbol}Standard_deviation_and_∂standard_deviation∂parameter ∈ 17-element Vector{Symbol}